pyrethrum/webdriver/webdriver-precore/test/README.md

     style TestExecutor fill:#fff3e0,stroke:#f57c00,stroke-width:3px,color:#000,rx:10
 ```

-### HttpRunner

-[HttpRunner](./driver-demo-e2e/Http/HttpRunner.hs) exports a single `run` function that accepts a [webdriver-precore HttpSpec](https://hackage-content.haskell.org/package/webdriver-precore-0.0.0.1/package/docs/WebDriverPreCore.html#g:14) and performs HTTP requests to an active WebDriver instance.

-### HttpAPI

-[HttpAPI](./driver-demo-e2e/Http/HttpAPI.hs) is [W3C WebDriver](https://www.w3.org/TR/webdriver2) client implemented by applying `run` to every endpoint exported by [webdriver-precore](https://hackage-content.haskell.org/package/webdriver-precore).

-### HttpE2EDemoTest

-[HttpE2EDemoTest](./driver-demo-e2e/Http/HttpE2EDemoTest.hs) is \"unit test" module where the unit tests are actually example stubs that demonstrate driving a browser via the [HttpAPI](./driver-demo-e2e/Http/HttpE2EDemoTest.hs).

 ## Running Examples (VSCode Dev-Container)

  *The following assumes the pre-requisites for [dev-containers](https://code.visualstudio.com/docs/devcontainers/containers#_getting-started) are installed*

  *See [Running Examples (Manual Configuration)](#running-examples-manual-configuration) if you are not dev-container user.*

-The dev-container provided includes all the Haskell tools required, pre-compiled dependencies and Firefox and geckodriver.
+The dev-container provided includes all the Haskell tools required, pre-compiled dependencies and Firefox and geckodriver as well as the `DebugConfig.hs` being initialised.
 The examples will be compiled and geckodriver started when the container starts.

 From VSCode invoke: <BR/>
 &nbsp;&nbsp; \>> `Show All Commands` <BR/>